- Home

 Waiting for biopsy results

 The biopsy sample is sent to a laboratory for examination under a microscope by a specialist doctor called a pathologist.
-If cancer cells are found, the pathologist can tell which type of Hodgkin lymphoma they are.
+If cancer cells are found, the pathologist can tell which type of Hodgkin lymphoma it is.

 My diagnosis was made after the biopsy.
 I felt relieved to finally have a label for my illness.